 Frequently Asked Questions

-UTC ALERT system can send messages to any device that can receive text messages through cellular service, such as cell phones, text pagers, BlackBerrys, and some wireless PDAs.
+UTC-ALERT system can send messages to any device that can receive text messages through cellular service, such as cell phones and even text pagers.
 In addition, messages will also be sent to your e-mail address.

 - Ongoing safety threats in which an armed or dangerous criminal is at large on campus.